 I'd like to wish all of you the best for a Happy New Year!

 The CPA Exam is a big step for many of us in our professional careers, and as such it can be a highly stressful (albeit very rewarding!) process.
-If you are struggling with a section, know that thousands of other aspiring CPAs are going through the… Continue
+If you are struggling with a section, know that thousands of other aspiring CPAs are going through the same process with you each year, and there is a community here… Continue

 Added by Dave on January 1, 2012 at 12:00pm —